garrick/spring-demo-grocery-pos/README.md

 ![Computer vs. Human Scale](https://formulusblack.com/wp-content/uploads/2019/02/Screen-Shot-2019-02-01-at-12.16.39-PM.png)

+Unit Tests should each run in 10s of milliseconds of real time (RAM/CPU activity), days in comparison to human scale.

+Integration tests typically hit network and/or disk IO, think years or decades in human comparison.

+UI tests are closer to centuries in human scale.

+If you think in that comparison, where do you want to focus your time testing as a system continues to grow and change?

-Sounds easy, but it's hard.
+## Sounds easy, but it's hard.
 Let's start with some definitions:

 ![I do not think it means...](./doc/image/UnitTestingAsTestersTyping.jpg)